adubois/qubes-app-linux-yubikey/README.md

 On dom0 install the Qubes Yubikey back-end and PAM module:
 ------
-  $ sudo yum install qubes-app-linux-yubikey-back-end
+  $ sudo yum install qubes-yubikey-dom0
 ------